2008 Noida double murder case: Alleged tampering of Aarushi's sample

 In September 2009, it was reported that Aarushi Talwar's vaginal swab sample had been tampered with.
 The sample had been collected by Dr. Sunil Dohre during her post-mortem, and sent to the Gautam Budh Nagar district hospital.
 The hospital's medico-legal register, which contained the information about Aarushi's sample, went missing in 2008.
 Pathologist Dr. Ritcha Saxena (the wife of Dr. Naresh Raj, who conducted Hemraj's post-mortem) performed the procedure of converting the swabs into slides and conducted the vaginal swab test.
 According to her, when the sample arrived at the hospital, it was collected by her lab technicians Vikas and Navneet.

-Ritcha Saxena's tests established here that no semen was present in the sample.
+Ritcha Saxena's tests established no semen was present in the sample.
 The slides were then kept into a steel almirah in the hospital's laboratory.
 On 1 June 2008, CBI contacted Ritcha over phone requesting access to the sample.
 Ritcha, who was in Patna at the time, guided the CBI team to her lab over the phone.
 According to her, the slide was handed over to the CBI by the Chief Medical Superintendent S C Singhal in her absence.
 Singhal and Ritcha had been involved in a dispute over her transfer: Ritcha had been transferred in 2008, but she neither took up her new post nor resigned.
 Singhal thus considered her as officially on leave at the time she prepared Aarushi's slides.
 Ritcha alleged that Singhal had deliberately taken all her registers away to mark her absent, although she regularly came to the hospital every day.